onera/Cassiopee/Generator/doc2/source/Generator.rst

     :type  octree:  array or pyTree
     :param indicator:  field of values to indicate where to refine, coarsen or maintain the octree grid
     :type  indicator:  array or variable name in the pyTree
-    :param balancing:  activation key for balanced octree (0 or 1)
+    :param balancing:  activation key for balanced octree (0, 1 or 2, see the definition of octree function for the meaning)
     :type  balancing:  integer
     :param ratio:  spacing ratio between two adjacent elements
     :type  ratio:  integer